frabru/Deiphobus-font/Design_guide/Design_guide.md

 Diacritics are designed with a smaller stem width of 24 and use 34 as their approximation of √2 times the stem width.

+Shortened variants of base glyphs (with the name suffix «.short») for use with diacritics have their height reduced by 14 units, reducing them to 114 units.

 ## Glyph design